 The purpose of a regular tire rotation is to achieve a uniform wear for all tires on the vehicle.
-This will ensure that your vehicle continues to perform most like it did when the tires were new.
+This will ensure that the vehicle continues to perform most like it did when the tires were new.

-Any time you notice unusual wear, rotate your tires as soon as possible and check wheel alignment.
+Any time you notice unusual wear, rotate the tires as soon as possible and check wheel alignment.
 Also check for damaged tires or wheels.
-See When It Is Time for New Tires on page 5-70 and Wheel Replacement on page 5-75.
+See When It Is Time for New Tires on page 5-58 and Wheel Replacement on page 5-64.